 - Why it is so widespread in our society.

-- A skill set that will help you avoid overwhelm in any situation.
+- A skillset that will help you avoid feeling overwhelmed in any situation.

 Welcome to The Life Coach School Podcast, where it's all about real clients, real problems, and real coaching.
 Now, your host, Master Coach Instructor, Brooke Castillo.